UbunTom/EECloud.PlayerIO/ReadMe.md

 Problems
 --------
 The uncompiled .proto files are not easily compiled, but this isn't a problem unless you are editing these files.
-Anyone with better ptotobuf knowledge, feel free to clean them up.
+Anyone with better protobuf knowledge, feel free to clean them up.